aktentasche/interactive-vue-cv/README.md

 # interactive-vue-cv
-An interactive CV based on vue.js	An interactive CV based on vue.js
+An interactive CV based on vue.js and vuetify.
+An interactive CV based on vue.js

 See the resume in action at www.amps.one